Mosquito bite allergy: Presentations

 The typical reaction to mosquito bites involves the development of an itchy wheal that may contain a central red dot and is surrounded by splotchy redness.
 This "immediate reaction" occurs at some time during the first 20 minutes following the bite.
 Within hours of the bite, a "delayed reaction", in which the wheal evolves into a papule develops and then dissipates over the next few days or weeks.
-However, there is a wide variability in the type of reaction which individuals mount in response to these bites.
-The initial mosquito bites in previously unexposed individuals does not cause a skin reaction but does initiate the development of antibodies and/or lymphocytes that are directed against the allergens in mosquito's saliva.
+However, there is a wide variability in the type of reaction that individuals mount in response to these bites.
+The initial mosquito bites in previously unexposed individuals do not cause a skin reaction but do initiate the development of antibodies and/or lymphocytes that are directed against the allergens in mosquitoes' saliva.
 These individuals thereby become sensitized and reactive to subsequent mosquito bites.
 After repetitive mosquito bites, individuals may become less sensitive or completely insensitive to the bites in the natural process of allergen desensitization.
-Individuals therefore progress through 5 stages in which the type of reaction to a mosquito bite depends on the number of their previous bite exposures and levels of acquired sensitization and desensitization to these bites.
+Individuals therefore progress through five stages in which the type of reaction to a mosquito bite depends on the number of their previous bite exposures and levels of acquired sensitization and desensitization to these bites.
 The 5 stages an individual may undergo in reacting to repetitive mosquito bites are: